William Smallwood: Legacy

-Local historical signs in Calvert, Maryland, note that General Smallwood occupied the "East Nottingham Friends House" at the intersections of Calvert Road and Brick Meetinghouse Road (near the intersection of 272 and 273) about 6 miles east of Rising Sun, Maryland.
+Local historical signs in Calvert, Maryland, note that General Smallwood occupied the "East Nottingham Friends House" at the intersections of Calvert Road and Brick Meetinghouse Road (near the intersection of 272 and 273) about 6 miles east of Rison, Maryland.

 During his occupation of the building in 1778, Gen. Smallwood used the building as a hospital.
 Some of the soldiers who died in the building were buried in the graveyard directly outside.

 Smallwood frequented the "Cross Keys Inn" (built in 1774), at the time a several-room inn and bar.
 This building stands as a private residence at the intersection of Calvert Road and Cross Keys Road directly down the hill.
 His restored plantation home, Smallwood's Retreat, and burial site is located in Smallwood State Park in Marbury, Maryland.
 Smallwood Church Road leads from the State Park toward Old Durham Church, where he was a vestryman.

 Several paintings exist of Smallwood.
-One hangs in the Old Senate Chamber in the Maryland State House in Annapolis, Maryland.
-The portrait of George Washington resigning his commission inside the Maryland State House in 1783, which hangs in the US Capitol Rotunda, features Smallwood.
+One hangs in the Old Senate Chamber in the Maryland State House in Annapolis, Maryland, and he and the State House appear in John Trumbull's 1824 painting General George Washington Resigning His Commission, which hangs in the US Capitol Rotunda and was featured on the reverse of the United States five-thousand-dollar bill.

 The William Smallwood Collection is housed at the Maryland Center for History and Culture.